neeasthana/-list/README.md

-# -list
+# @list
-@list is an application to manage lists through text messages
+@list is an application to manage lists through text messages and through speaking cues using amazon alexa

 ## Video Tutorial